INTRODUCTION TO MANAGEMENT EDUCATION - 2020/1

 Feedback will be provided online via the virtual learning environment and face-to-face during personal learning consultations.
 Feedback will be given to any summative assessments.
 Due to the structure of the programme students will receive feedback about their successful completion of each module at least 3 days before starting the new module.
 Thus, a maximum of a 10 day turn around for assessments can be expected.

-- Engage with international perspectives in management education
+- Explore international perspectives and research in management education

-- Develop reflective and prospective thinking skills based on coaching consultations
+- Develop reflective and prospective thinking and feedback skills

 |001||Identify the key trends and challenges in management education in the context of UK higher education and the changing demands of employability||KCPT|